howtographql/howtographql/content/frontend/angular-apollo/1-getting-started.md

     └── types.graphql
 ```
 Each of the created files and directories have a dedicated purpose inside your Graphcool project:
-* .graphcoolrc: Contains information about the environments that you have configured for your project.
+* `.graphcoolrc`: Contains information about the environments that you have configured for your project.
-* code: Contains the source code (and if necessary GraphQL queries) for the functions you've configured for your project.
+* `code`: Contains the source code (and if necessary GraphQL queries) for the functions you've configured for your project.
-* graphcool.yml: Contains your project definition.
+* `graphcool.yml`: Contains your project definition.
-* types.graphql: Contains all the type definitions for your project, written in the GraphQL Schema Definitiona Language (SDL).
+* `types.graphql`: Contains all the type definitions for your project, written in the GraphQL Schema Definitiona Language (SDL).

 </Instruction>